Zaubrik/djwt/README.md

 # djwt

-Create and verify JSON Web Tokens with deno.
+Create and verify JSON Web Tokens with Deno or the browser.

 ## API